Rusmirnator/YAWYE/README.md

 # YAWYE
 A simple web app designed for controlling daily calories intake.

-The project is mainly created using ASP.NET Core MVVM, Bootsrap, Entity Framework Core and jQuery.
+The project is mainly created using ASP.NET Core RazorPages, Bootsrap,Chart.js,DataTables, Entity Framework Core and jQuery.

 Will implement full API afterwards, currently only GET possible.